refayathaque/azure-104-notes/README.md

   - The subnet must be **at least /27 or larger**.
 - Virtual Machine Scale Sets (VMSS or just "Scale Sets") - Akin to AWS ASG - Grow & shrink (scaling) your resource usage depending on your actual needs - Create & manage a group of identical, load balanced VMs.
 The number of VM instances can automatically increase or decrease in response to demand or a defined schedule - Provides high availability & app resiliency - Allows your app to automatically scale as resource demand changes - You can set a custom scaling policy that'll allow you to set the CPU threshold %s & how many VMs to increase/decrease by, the max/min number of VMs, etc. - What is the maximum number of virtual machines that a virtual machine scale set can support? _1000_
   - VMSS is a free service, therefore, it does not have a financially backed SLA
-    - Managed Disks also do not have a financially backed SLA
 - _You cannot have VMs that are not in VNets_
 - _A network interface (NIC) is the interconnection between a VM & a virtual network (VNet).
 A VM must have at least one NIC, but can have more than one_, depending on the size of the VM you create.
   - You can only assign a NIC to a VNet that exists in the _same subscription & location_